Go to content (click on Intro)

 Presentation

-The Scientific and Environmental Education Research Group (GRECA) is a consolidated research group at the level of Catalonia, recognised without interruption in the SGR calls of the Government of Catalonia.Within the University of Girona, it is one of the oldest, created in 1996, when the first groups were formed, at the beginning of the University.Its activity is registered with the Institute of Educational Research (IRE), where we find all the groups that work in the field of education.
+The Scientific and Environmental Education Research Group (GRECA) is a well-established research group in Catalonia, continuously recognised in the SGR calls for proposals from the Government of Catalonia.Within the University of Girona, it is one of the oldest, created in 1996, when the first research groups were formed at the University's inception.Its activities are registered with the Institute of Educational Research (IRE), where all groups working in the field of education are located.

-GRECA brings together many common areas of knowledge in the field of education.At the beginning, the objective of the research was environmental education and sustainability, immediately contacting other Catalan and Spanish universities that embarked on a similar path (Universitat Autònoma de Barcelona, Universidad Autónoma de Madrid, Universidad de Granada, Universidad de Santiago de Compostela) and also from abroad.Through an international project, we positioned ourselves as the first group to define the concept and details of curricular greening in the university context, through the ACES Network (5 European universities and 6 Latin American universities), and many other groups have followed since.We met very soon and received training from two world-renowned figures in the field of environmental education: Dra.
-Daniella Tilbury, who later became Dra.
-Honoris Causa of the UdG, and Dra.
-Lucie Sauvé, from Canada.
+GRECA brings together many common areas of knowledge within the field of education.Initially, the research focused on environmental and sustainability education, and we quickly established contact with other Catalan and Spanish universities embarking on similar paths (Autonomous University of Barcelona, Autonomous University of Madrid, University of Granada, University of Santiago de Compostela), as well as with universities abroad.Through an international project, we positioned ourselves as the first group to define the concept and details of curriculum greening in the university setting, through the ACES Network (5 European and 6 Latin American universities), and many other groups have followed suit.We soon met and received training from two world-renowned figures in the field of environmental education: Dr. Daniella Tilbury, who later received an honorary doctorate from the University of Granada, and Dr. Lucie Sauvé from Canada.

-Over the years, we have increased in the number of researchers from different areas of knowledge and have opened up to the fields of social and natural environments, heritage, citizenship, mathematics, language, social responsibility, social and environmental anthropology, and teacher training.
-The latter subject is the macro-area that brings us all together and connects us with teaching.Each one contributes what comes from their origin, and we agree on the desire for transformative education that will lead us to sustainability and the 2030 Agenda, working in all our respective fields and seeking what unites us through sustainability.The group is composed of a good number of stable teaching staff and teaching staff starting their academic careers, in an adequate proportion.Since the beginning, the group has had important international collaborators, and now, more than ever, the teaching staff who pursue their academic career organise activities with new collaborators and new researchers.The Group aims to seek its impact on the territory, from the counties of Girona to the world, undertaking research, contracts, and collaborating with local agents and researchers both near and far.
+Over the years, we have increased the number of researchers from diverse fields of knowledge and have expanded into the areas of social and natural environment, heritage, citizenship, mathematics, language, social responsibility, social and environmental anthropology and teacher training—the latter being the overarching theme that unites and connects us all.Each of us contributes from our respective backgrounds, and we share a common desire for transformative education that leads us to sustainability and the 2030 Agenda, working in all our respective fields and seeking what unites us through sustainability.The group comprises a good number of established teaching staff and teaching staff who are beginning their academic careers, in an appropriate proportion.As we have already mentioned, the group has benefited from distinguished international collaborators from the beginning, and now, more than ever, the teaching staff pursuing their academic careers are organising activities with new collaborators and new researchers.The Group aims to make an impact on the territory, from the Girona region to the world, by undertaking research, contracts and collaborating with local agents and researchers from near and far.

 Choose which types of cookies you accept which the University of Girona can store in your browser.